JEFF TALBOT

 GORDY EASTHOPE

 Gordon (Gordy) Easthope is an FBI agent and a former co-worker of Jeff's.
 Now, they're fishing buddies.
+It's no surprise that Jeff's always on the lookout for angler collectibles on behalf of his friend.

 { WHEN JEFFREY MET DEBI }